Old Shatterhand (film)

-The film Old Shatterhand (known as Apaches' Last Battle in the UK) is a successful Eurowestern based on the character Old Shatterhand, written by German novelist Karl May and part of the Winnetou series.
-It is a West German CCC Film production co-produced with French, Italian, and Yugoslav companies and filmed in 70mm.
+Old Shatterhand (known as Apaches' Last Battle in the UK) is a successful Eurowestern film based on the character Old Shatterhand, written by German novelist Karl May and part of the Winnetou series.
+It is a West German CCC Film production co-produced with French, Italian and Yugoslav companies, and filmed in 70 mm.
 Financed with roughly DM 5,000,000, the film was the most expensive Karl May western.
 Composer Riz Ortolani used a chorus for his film score.

-It was shot at the Spandau Studios in Berlin and on locationin Croatia including at the Plitvice Lakes National Park.
+It was shot at the Spandau Studios in Berlin and on location in Croatia, including at the Plitvice Lakes National Park.
 The film's sets were designed by the art director Otto Pischinger.

 Plot summary

 Killings of innocent ranchers indicate the Apaches have broken the peace treaty.
 Old Shatterhand, blood brother of the Apache chief Winnetou, finds out that ruthless land grabbers did the killings, hoping to start off a war between the Indians and the settlers, and follows the trail right back to the gates of the cavalry's fort.